Capturing a revolution in pictures

 Perhaps future encyclopedias will define “revolution” using pictures of Iranian schoolgirls stomping on, giving the finger to and making confetti out of the portraits of the regime’s leaders in their classrooms, and chanting “DEATH TO THE DICTATOR!” in the hallways.

-A somewhat innocuous revolutionary prank, at least compared to what was allowed during the French revolution.
+A relatively harmless revolutionary prank, at least compared to what flew during the French Revolution.

 Consider it poetic justice that it has become the mullahs’ turn to look nervously over their shoulder.
 To quote @negmottaghi: